 Now suppose that the ship operator wants to investigate the scenario of speed reduction.
-This may be for cost-related reasons or for environmental reasons (to decrease $CO_2$ emissions), or for any other reason as described in Section 3.2 above.
-Reducing speed means that the ship will now sail at a new speed V which will be a fraction of the original speed (V=aV0 where

-0<a<1) and, hence, there will be an increase of the total time at sea, $T = \frac{L}{24V} = \frac{To}{a}$ .
+This may be for cost-related reasons or for environmental reasons (to decrease CO2 emissions), or for any other reason as described in Section 3.2.
+Reducing speed means that the ship will now sail at a new speed V which will be a fraction of the original speed ($V = aV_0$ where 0 < a < 1) and, hence, there will be an increase of the total time at sea, $T = \frac{L}{24V} = \frac{T_0}{a}$.

-It is obvious that if time in port remains the same (port time difference $t-t_0$ equals to 0) there will be a need to add a number of additional vessels (possibly fractional) in order to maintain the same throughput per year.
+It is obvious that if time in port remains the same (port time difference $t - t_0$ equals 0), there will be a need to add a number of additional vessels (possibly fractional) in order to maintain the same throughput per year.
 In theory, even if more ships are added in a specific route, it has been proven that this is beneficial for the operator (but only in terms of bunker costs alone) and for the environment (reduced emissions).
 Whether or not speed reduction is overall more profitable to the operator depends on the additional costs of deploying the extra vessels.
 Speed reduction will also entail increased in-transit inventory costs, to be borne by the charterer, and these are proportional to the value of the cargo.
-For an analysis of related scenarios see Psaraftis and Kontovas (2009b, 2010).
+For an analysis of related scenarios, see Refs [22, 24].

-On the other hand, if time in port could be reduced (t < t0), and in fact if 't' is such that the total time, including time in port, remains the same $T + t = T_0 + t_0$ then there will be no need to add extra ships.
+On the other hand, if time in port could be reduced $(t < t_0)$, and in fact if "t" is such that the total time, including time in port, remains the same $(T + t = T_0 + t_0)$, then there will be no need to add extra ships.

 It should be realized that reducing port time may not be possible, as this would depend on a variety of factors that may concern either the ship, or the port itself, or both.
 But if time in port can be reduced at all, it can be a crucial factor to reducing ship total emissions.
 To our knowledge, this has not been investigated much in the literature.
-An attempt to investigate such scenarios was done in Psaraftis et al. (2009) and Kontovas and Psaraftis (2010).
-It should be noted that even if the total time cannot be kept constant any reduction in port time leads to a decrease of fuel consumption and, thus, to carbon emissions.
+An attempt to investigate such scenarios was done by Psaraftis et al. [22].
+It should be noted that even if the total time cannot be kept constant, any reduction in port time leads to a decrease of fuel consumption and, thus, to CO_2 emissions.
 The issue of port time in the quest to reduce emissions will be analyzed into detail in Section 4 and ways to achieve this with optimization of land-side operations and berthing priority service policies in Sections 5 and 6, respectively.

-3.2 Effect on Fuel Consumption
+3.2.
+Effect on fuel consumption

-In the above scenario the daily fuel consumption and the time in port are assumed known.
+In the above scenario, the daily fuel consumption and the time in port are assumed known.
 Furthermore, the time that the ship spends at sea can be calculated given that distance and speed are known.
-Thus, the following are known :
+Thus, the following are known: